-I used to think getting outside was the personal preference for a few of us who were wired that way.
-That some people choose that option because we feel a connection with the natural world.
+I used to think getting outside was the personal preference for a few of us who are wired that way.
+That some choose it because we feel a connection with the natural world.

 But I’ve since discovered that all of us — independent of our culture, race or location — respond positively to nature.
 That, in fact, it was known as far back as the ancient world that nature benefits people in many ways.

 Nature benefits us in many ways

-Here’s the short list of what researchers are finding are some of the benefits of nature — of being outside in “green” areas (especially in wilderness settings — although green areas are important in cities too):
+Here’s the short list of what researchers are finding are some of the benefits of nature — of being outside in “green” areas:

 - It helps us cope with and recover from stress

 - It gives us a sense of relaxation and calm

 - It enhances our emotional well-being and happiness

 - It helps us forget our current problems

 - It gives us the opportunity to reflect on personal matters

 - It helps us recover from mental fatigue

 - It helps us focus on the positive

 - It enhances our curiosity and creativity

 - It engages our mind while letting it think about other things, allowing our attention to “rest”

 - It helps us think through and gain perspective on our problems

 - It helps rejuvenate mind, body and spirit